Geek-Estate/horizon-landingpage/faq/index.md

 **Q: How do I edit my profile?**

-**A:** The profile photo and name are pulled from Facebook, with no edit capability.
-You can [edit your bio from the web version here](https://api.horizonapp.co/profile/edit).
-Your accommodation details is currently editable (via [settings](https://api.horizonapp.co/settings/)).
+**A:** The profile photo and name are pulled from Facebook.
+You can [edit your bio from the web version here](https://api.horizonapp.co/profile/edit) or from settings on iOS.
+Your accommodation details are currently editable via settings on both [web](https://api.horizonapp.co/settings/) and iOS.
 We plan on making more of the profile customizable, but haven't prioritized that work yet.

 ### Charities ###